microsoft/semantic-kernel/docs/decisions/0047-azure-open-ai-connectors.md

 The new `Options` pattern we be used as an improvement as well as a measure to avoid breaking changes with the legacy APIs.

-Following this change the the `SemanticKernel.Connectors.OpenAI` a new connector will be created `SemanticKernel.Connectors.AzureOpenAI` for Azure OpenAI services, using the Azure SDK `Azure.AI.OpenAI 2.0.0-beta.*` with all new APIs using the options approach.
+Following this change the `SemanticKernel.Connectors.OpenAI` and a new `SemanticKernel.Connectors.AzureOpenAI` connector will be created for Azure specific services, using the new Azure SDK `Azure.AI.OpenAI 2.0.0-beta.*` with all new APIs using the options approach.

 ### Phases of the transition